Google Translator - add URL in text box

-is, unlike the American or modern version we can't have children in aids-stricken communities opening up condoms in school to get cleaned up for lunch but their going to have to be a part of their life if their away the rest of the contents and remember when you open up the modern version all compartments are exposed.
+is, unlike the American or modern version we can't have children in aids-stricken communities opening up condoms in school to get cleaned up for lunch but they're going to have to be a part of their life if their away the rest of the contents and remember when you open up the modern version all compartments are exposed.
 The African version must be packaged differently.
 We package a male condom, a woman's condom and lubricant (three layers) in one packet and put this trio inside another packet that includes a